rosey-complex/adblocker-filters/README.md

 # This is a set of links to filters that you can use with ad-blocking solutions that allow custom filters like Vivaldi's ad-blocker.

 ## You should be able to just copy the links and paste them when adding sources.
+Alternatively, you can add `filter-bundle.txt` and `filter-optional-bundle.txt` from this repository.

 ### If you want to add them to your ad-blocker, please refer to the instructions of said ad-blocker.